Wollar: Wilpinjong coal mine

+The majority of the Wollar townsite is surrounded by land approved for coal exploration by the State government.
+The United States mining company Peabody Energy operates the nearby Wilpinjong open-cut coal mine.

 The Wilpinjong open-cut coal mine is located about six kilometres north-west of Wollar village.
-The mine is owned by Wilpinjong Coal Pty Ltd, a subsidiary of the US-based Peabody Energy.
-Day to day operations are carried out by the mining contractor Theiss.
-Open cut mining at the site commenced in September 2006 and is planned to continue until 2027.
-Approval was granted in 2014 to expand the mining surface area.
-Thermal coal from the Wilpinjong coal mine provides fuel for the Bayswater and Liddell power stations and is also exported to Asia countries through the Port of Newcastle.
+Thermal coal from the Wilpinjong coal mine provides fuel for the Liddell power station and also exports coal across the world through the Port of Newcastle.

 The American parent company Peabody, self-described as “a leading coal producer, providing essential products to fuel baseload electricity”, has been an important contributor to organised climate change denial.
 The company had been “long known as an outlier even among fossil fuel companies for its public rejection of climate science and action”.
 When Peabody Energy filed for bankruptcy in April 2016 the company’s filings revealed extensive funding of a range of climate denial organisations and front groups, as well as scientists with contrarian opinions.